Law of the Lash

 Law of the Lash is a 1947 American Western film directed by Ray Taylor.
-The screenplay concerns a U.S. marshal who attempts to clean up a town that has been taken over by crooks.
 It was the first lead role of Lash LaRue who had previously appeared in three of PRC's Eddie Dean Cinecolor Westerns, and the first pairing of Lash with sidekick Al "Fuzzy" St. John.

+Plot

+A U.S. marshal attempts to clean up a town that has been taken over by crooks.